kenneth-man/Password-Generator/README.md

 # Password Generator

-A simple project to generate random passwords based on setting the user chooses.
+A simple project to generate random passwords based on settings the user chooses.

 Practicing array manipulation using .join(), .find(), .push() and nodelists with forEach(); also copying to clipboard functionality.